 WYOMISSING-READING-BERKS COUNTY ATTORNEY FACILITATES INSPECTION OF PERSONNEL FILES

-An employer is required to make the personnel file available to the employee or a designee during the regular business hours of the office that stores the records.
+The employer is required to make the personnel file available to the employee or designee during the regular business hours of the office which stores the records.
 The employee or agent may be required to inspect the files during free time, rather than during the normal work day.

-If the employee permits others to inspect the personnel file, the employee should provide a signed Authorization for a specific date or period, which indicates either the purpose of the inspection or the parts of the employee's personnel file that the person can inspect.
+If the employee permits others to inspect the personnel file, the employee should give a signed authorization which is for a specific date or period, and which indicates either the purpose of he inspection or parts of he employee’s personnel file which the person can inspect for the employee.

-The Commonwealth of Pennsylvania Department of Labor and Industry enforces the law, and provides forms and instructions for filing a complaint if an employer does not comply with the Personnel Files Act.
+The Pennsylvania Department of Labor and Industry enforces the law, and provides forms and instructions for filing a complaint to be used if employers do not comply with the law.